fenriques/astro_tools/README.md

 # Operation:
     After an imaging session launch the script:
         - python fits_header_import.py
-        - Enter the .analyze file location
+        - Enter the .analyze dir location
         - Enter the directory where the fits files are located.

 # Configuration: